sundaram-clarion/percentile/readme.md

 Routes file is present in routes/web.php.
 It is used to navigate url to appropriate operation logic.

 ### Unit tests
-Php unit test file is present in tests/Unit/PercentileRepositoryTest.php
+Php unit test file is present in
+- tests/Unit/PercentileRepositoryTest.php
+- tests/Unit/DataSourceRepositoryTest.php
+- tests/Unit/PercentileControllerTest.php

+To run individual phpunit file run
+`phpunit tests/Unit/PercentileRepositoryTest.php` from project directory.